yushiyangk/ddns-cloudflare/README.md

 	- **MAIL_DOMAIN**: The fully-qualified domain name that mail should be sent from (not including username)
 	- **MAIL_TO**: The recepient address (including username)

-4. Set the time zone by editing `timezone` to the appropriate [tz identifier](https://en.wikipedia.org/wiki/List_of_tz_database_time_zones), or set it to be the same as the host by running `sudo rm timezone && sudo ln -s /etc/timezone timezone`.
+4. Set the time zone by editing `timezone` to the appropriate [tz identifier](https://en.wikipedia.org/wiki/List_of_tz_database_time_zones).
+Alternatively, set it to be the same as the host by symlinking it to `/etc/timezone`, by running `sudo rm timezone && sudo ln -s /etc/timezone timezone`.

 ### Run

+In the working directory, run

 ```
 sudo docker compose up